The best gothic novels of all time

-Dark foreboding houses, sinister housekeepers and psychological thrills abound in author Jane Healey's recommendations of the very best gothic novels to read right now.
+Dark foreboding houses, sinister secrets and psychological thrills abound in our recommendations of the very best gothic novels.

 The Doll Factory